-Set up in 2007, Lab4Living is one of the longest-established living labs in Europe and is based in Sheffield Hallam University’s Art & design Research Centre.
-Our work has spanned more than 100 research projects and has included collaborations in over 80 academic, hospital and community organisations in over fifteen countries.
+Set up in 2007, Lab4Living is one of the longest-established living labs in Europe and is based at Sheffield Hallam University.
+Our work has spanned more than 150 research projects and has included collaborations in over 80 academic, hospital and community organisations in over 15 countries.

 Lab4Living creates opportunities to share work and bring the wider design and health community together through a regular series of events and publications.
-The international Design4Health conferences were established by Lab4Living in 2011, and we have worked with leading published Taylor & Francis to launch a new international refereed journal, Design for Health.
+We established the international Design4Health conferences in 2011.
+More recently, we have worked with leading published Taylor & Francis to launch a new international refereed journal, Design For Health.

-The Lab has recently been awarded £4 million in funding from Research England in recognition of its excellence in design-led research.
-The award will allow the Lab to further develop its work through funded projects, public engagement and an expanded team of researchers and postgraduate students, with a particular focus on the 100 year life and the future home.
+In 2019 Lab4Living was awarded £4 million in funding from Research England in recognition of its excellence in design-led research.
+This award enables us to further develop our work through funded projects, public engagement and an expanded team of researchers and postgraduate students, with a particular focus on the 100 year life and the future home.